antholeole/blog/src/content/blog/writing-a-nix-flake-module.md

 }
 ```

-and then when we execute the binary for our derivation, we echo `<some stringsome stringsomestring>` to stdout!
+and then when we execute the binary for our derivation, we echo `<some stringsome stringsome string>` to stdout!
 Very useful, I know.

 lets start by writing that flake we mentioned earlier: